GaBrandao/full-stack-nanodegree/02_trivia_api/README.md

 ### Local Development

-To run the application locally, you need to start both **backend** and **frontend**.
-Corresponding instructions can be found in ther directories.
+To run the application locally, you need to setup both **backend** and **frontend**.
+Instructions can be found in their corresponding directories.